HELVE/VACO/README.md

 + 4 gallery templates including .psd and .afdesign project files

 <a name="install"></a>
-### Installation and Usage Guide
+### Installation and Usage Guide [UPDATED]
-Vacō works best in conjunction with GitHub Desktop to make the setup process as quick as possible.
+Vacō can be used using "Use This Template" at the top of the repo, making the setup process instantenous.
+Alternatively you can use GitHub Desktop:
 ```
 1. Fork this repo or clone it via GitHub Desktop.
 2. Change the name of the repo to your project's name.